- One Project Closer - http://www.oneprojectcloser.com -

-This past week Fred, Kim and I were able to tackle another project for the official OPC workshop.
-We applied an epoxy garage floor coating to cover those ugly oil stains and give the shop a nice, polished look.
+Our garage workshop floor was in need of some serious TLC.
+We applied an epoxy garage floor coating to cover the ugly oil stains and give the shop a nice, polished look.
 I’m amazed at the difference the floor makes and would recommend an epoxy coating for anyone looking to class-up their garage, basement or other concrete surface.
 Read on to learn how we did it and a few tips to remember when you start this project.

 Editors Note: A lot of readers have found this article helpful in transforming their own basement or garage.
 We hope you enjoy the article, and if there’s anything we missed, leave a comment.
 We’ll answer it as best we can ASAP.
 Please consider sharing this on Facebook and giving it a +1.
 Buttons can be found floating on the left side of your screen.
 Thanks!

 Quikrete was kind enough to send us a few kits for this tutorial.
 I’m really impressed with the results and would recommend stopping by Lowe’s to pick up a set for your own garage.